Global hooks¶

 login_failed()

-• $attempt is an associative array containing details of the failed login attempt, as follows:
+is an associative array containing details of the failed login attempt.
+It contains the following keys:username

-• $attempt['username']: the username used during the failed login attempt.
+: the username entered during the login attempt.password

-• $attempt['IP']: the IP of the user who tried to log in.
+: the IP address of the client attempting to log in.

-• $args is currently not used but is reserved for future uses.
+is currently not implemented but is reserved for future use.

 None.